-In case the answer you were looking for in this FAQ section is not available: you might submit your enquiry here.
+In case the answer you were looking for in this FAQ section is not available, you are invited to contact first your competent authority (here for EASA member states).
+For further assistance, you might submit your enquiry, together with the description of your authority’s position, here.

-- EASA policy on Certificates of Release to Service for aircraft maintenance and associated responsibilities of maintenance organisations and CAMOs
+What is the EASA policy on Certificates of Release to Service for aircraft maintenance?
+What are the responsibilities of maintenance organisations and CAMOs associated to such maintenance?

 When do I need a dual release on FAA Form 8130-3 under EU/US bilateral agreement?

 Under the terms of the EU/US bilateral agreement (BASA) (see here), a DUAL release is required for acceptance of USED engine/components from an US based repair station.